difcul/aw/4_using_rdf_and_sparql/README.md

 xmllint --xpath '//uri/text()' Diseases.xml
 ```

+Note that we had to remove the xmlns value (namespace) using _sed_, so xmllint could work with local names.

-_EasyRdf_ (http://www.easyrdf.org/) is PHP library for RDF developers,
+You can also use _EasyRdf_ (http://www.easyrdf.org/), a PHP library for RDF developers
-which you can use to execute SPARQL queries,
+that helps you execute SPARQL queries,
 for example: https://github.com/njh/easyrdf/blob/0.9.0/examples/basic_sparql.php

+For python developers, you can the package RDFLib, for example: https://github.com/RDFLib/sparqlwrapper

 ## Complex queries